kjhealy/kieranhealy.hugo/content/blog/yahoo-slide.md

 Here is a first cut at redrawing the figure.

-{{% img src="http://www.kieranhealy.org/files/misc/yahoo-employees-revenue-1.png" caption="Yahoo Employees vs Revenue, version 1." %}}
+{{% figure src="http://www.kieranhealy.org/files/misc/yahoo-employees-revenue-1.png" caption="Yahoo Employees vs Revenue, version 1." %}}

 We plot the employee vs revenue relationship as points, put in a linear regression line showing the association (standard error range in gray), and color the points based on whether Mayer was CEO.
 From this figure it looks like Mayer's years as CEO are associated with lower than average numbers on both revenue and employees.

 Because the data are a time series---especially because there aren't that many observations---it's useful to keep that element visible somehow in the chart.
 The original slide did this by putting time on the x-axis, but that led to all kinds of problems.
 Instead, we can keep the scatterplot axes but use line segments to "join the dots" of the yearly observations in order, labeling each point with its year.
 The result is a plot that shows the trajectory of the company over time, like a snail moving across a flagstone.

-{{% img src="http://www.kieranhealy.org/files/misc/yahoo-employees-revenue-2.png" caption="Yahoo Employees vs Revenue, version 2." %}}
+{{% figure src="http://www.kieranhealy.org/files/misc/yahoo-employees-revenue-2.png" caption="Yahoo Employees vs Revenue, version 2." %}}

 This way of looking at the data suggests---as is common when new CEOs arrive at companies---that Mayer was appointed after a period of falling revenues and her first big act was to fire a lot of people.
 Since then, either through new hires or acquisitions, employee numbers have crept back up a little while revenues have continued to fall.
 I think this version conveys what the original slide was trying to get across, just rather more clearly.